 Tainaron Cape Light

 This day, however, we could look down to Tainaron and see nothing but more flat water.
 In the spirit of “carpe diem”, we changed course and were soon safely around, with the big bad cape fading into the distance.
 As we continued north in perfect weather, we passed the towering cliffs of Capo Grosso, pockmarked with old pirate caves, close on our east, while to our west there stretched a whole lot of nothing, all the way to North Africa.
+The quiet anchorages at Port Limeni and at Kardamila were small, relaxing overnight stops on our way up to Kalamata.

 Kardamila anchorage